bleach/pw2jekyll/Readme.md

 The redirect generator assumes that you're using 'permalink: none' in your _config.yaml.
-If this is not the case, then you'll need to either patch the code or write something to generate redirects from the phpweblog_eid YAML data.
+If this is not the case, then you'll need to either patch the code or write something to generate redirects from the personal_weblog_eid YAML data.

 ## How do I report bugs?